 Businesses have a responsibility to develop fair and equal hiring processes for all job candidates.
-This should include building a consistent and compliant policy to address candidates with a criminal record.
+This should include building a consistent and compliant policy for job candidates with a criminal record.
 Title VII, EEOC standards, and various ban-the-box laws across the nation stress the importance of treating applicants with past convictions fairly.
 To do this, companies must assess candidates and their circumstances individually while staying compliant with local and federal antidiscrimination laws.
 Learn more about how to build a fair and reliable hiring process with these tips for considering candidates with criminal records.

 Develop an Individualized Assessment Process